FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 services:
   ps5-mqtt:
     container_name: PS5-MQTT                            # choose whatever name you like
-    image: ghcr.io/funkeyflo/ps5-mqtt/amd64:1.1.0       # you can also use 'latest' instead of a specific version
+    image: ghcr.io/funkeyflo/ps5-mqtt/amd64:latest      # you can also use a specific version
     entrypoint: /config/run.sh                          # the file that will be executed at startup
     volumes:                                            # we will use this volume to get our custom startup script into the container
       - ./config:/config